 Lakers' Anthony Davis: Cleared to play

-Davis (back) will play Thursday against the Nets, Kyle Goon of The Orange County Register reports.
+Davis (back) will play Saturday against the 76ers, Kyle Goon of The Orange County Register reports.

-Coach Frank Vogel said Davis "tweaked" his back injury during Wednesday's win over the Knicks, but he tested the issue out during warmups and is good to go for the second half of the team's back-to-back set.
-In his first two games back from a five-game absence, Davis is averaging 18.5 points, 4.5 rebounds, 3.5 assists, 2.0 blocks and 1.0 steal in 26.5 minutes.
+Davis was originally deemed questionable but will take the court despite a bruised backside.
+Over his past three games, he's averaging a modest 17.7 points, 6.7 rebounds, 3.0 assists, 1.7 blocks and 1.0 steal in 26.7 minutes.

 More News